Skip to main content

 Under Standing Orders, the amendment will require a minimum of 25 votes for if it is to be adopted.

-Skip to 2 hours and 6 minutes into this afternoon’s recording to watch the Deputy's speech proposing the amendment.
+Skip to 2 hours and 6 minutes into Tuesday afternoon’s recording to watch the Deputy's speech proposing the amendment.

-Skip to 2 hours and 53 minutes into this afternoon's recording to watch the beginning of the debate on the amendment.
+Skip to 2 hours and 53 minutes into Tuesday afternoon's recording to watch the beginning of the debate on the amendment.

 P.2 Re-instatement of Senators – amendment to the amendment